What's Worth More than Money?

 - Read . . . anything . . . just read

 I am really reverting back to my anthropology today.
 This was saved for last because it is one of the most important areas of any life.
 To reiterate, we are primates.
 Our entire history as a species shows we need to be connected.
 We are social animals who crave acceptance into a group.
 It is a hallmark of Homo sapiens and all higher primates.
 Your relationships with friends and family are one of your most valuable assets in life.
 Nothing compares.
 No amount of money can buy authentic connections.
 This is why you can travel to third-world countries and find happy people.
-They have a family bond which is unbreakable, trust me, I have witnessed this first-hand in Haiti on numerous occasions.
+They have a family bond which is unbreakable, trust me, I have witnessed this first-hand in Haiti on numerous occasions when I worked for an international non-profit.

 How to build wealth in relationships: